muon-spectroscopy-computational-project/muspinsim/docs/docs/input.md

 When the number of averages is not specified or is given as 0, only the first part of Celio's method is performed to evolve the initial density matrix.
 This way it retains the ability to work with an initial temperature and is not subject to randomness in the results.
 This method will only provide a speed boost for certain systems, typically those with large spins and relatively few, simple interactions.

 > **CAUTION:** Some systems will be extremely slow using this method due to the matrix density being too high.
-A warning message is displayed in the logs when this is the case.
+A warning message is displayed in the '.log' file when this is the case.

 #### Method 2 - Using random initial states